AlterMannomann/sosl/README.md

 # UNDER CONSTRUCTION
-Current state: alpha version of CMD server.
-Basically working with a bunch of files.
-Adjusting, improving and testing.
+Current state: beta version of CMD server.
+Basically working with a bunch of files and defined executors.

 **Important note:** SQL Developer in versions 23.x is not at all stable.
 It doesn't recognize database changes and delivers wrong result until restarted.
 SQL Plus is still reliable.